Data Share in Snowflake

 Under Data Layer Variable Name type gtag4.event.

-2. Create a variable called gtag4.currency in Google Tag Manager
+Under Data Layer Version select Version 2. - Create a variable called gtag4.currency in Google Tag Manager

 Click to create a new User-Defined Variable in Google Tag Manager.
 Name your variable “gtag4.currency” to keep track of it easier.